 If you have heard of raw butter, you might be wondering what it is and how it differs from conventional store-bought butter.
 There is growing evidence that raw butter contains a range of health benefits that aren’t found in varieties of pasteurised butter.
-In fact, raw butter is a great source of enzymes, probiotics, vitamins, and minerals that are often lost during the pasteurisation process.
+Raw butter is a great source of enzymes, probiotics, vitamins, and minerals that are often lost during the pasteurisation process.
 Nonetheless, raw butter is not without controversy, and some critics have voiced their concern that the risk of contamination from disease-causing bacteria and viruses simply can’t be ignored.
 This article therefore aims to explore what raw butter is: why it is called “raw”, its history, the benefits, and the possible risks of consuming it, and how best to purchase raw butter for yourself.

 What is raw butter and how is it made?